Dmytry/cursed_int/README.md

 Note also that a future version of GCC may allow a similar curse in a pure noexcept function, without any red flags like unchecked array access.
 Maybe already does.
 ## What's an integer overflow, anyway?

 It's when you compute something (e.g. an addition) and find out that the result wouldn't fit into the number's range.
 Note how we just defined the overflow as something which you will know during or after performing the calculation.

 The hardware (x86, x64, ARM) follows that same pattern; the ALU has overflow and carry outputs.
 When you perform a 64-bit addition, hardware can give you 65th bit of the result.
 Even if it's [made of relays](https://www.youtube.com/watch?v=k1hJoalcK68).

 For unsigned numbers, you can write something like ```x=a*b; if(b!=0 && x/b != a)``` , and the compiler is able to simplify this to a multiply instruction followed by a jump-if-not-overflow instruction.
+The standard defining the arithmetics as modulo 2^N (and thus not overflowing) does not stand in the way of using the overflow flag which is available on hardware.

-To the contrary, for signed numbers, with the signed overflow leading to *undefined behavior* by the standard, the standard effectively prohibits after-the-fact detection of overflow.

-The code has to adopt an inverse approach - it has to prevent the overflow ahead of time, being careful that the calculations which predict the overflow do not themselves overflow.
+For signed numbers, to the contrary, with the signed overflow leading to *undefined behavior* by the standard, the standard effectively prohibits after-the-fact detection of overflow.
+The code has to adopt an inverse approach - it has to prevent signed overflow ahead of time, being careful that the calculations which predict the overflow do not themselves overflow.
 (Prevention of overflow in a multiply is almost comically cumbersome)

 Murphy's law being in effect, the optimizer that is smart enough to remove security checks because it's UB, is nowhere near smart enough to replace overflow prevention with less costly overflow detection.

 This makes signed overflow rather unique comparing to other undefined behaviors in the standard.
 Other undefined behaviors do not significantly interfere with mitigation of the corresponding logic bugs.
 But signed overflow being undefined does: the typical pattern for preventing overflow-related logic bugs is to verify the result, which requires well defined behavior.

 Until relatively recently in the life of C and C++ languages, the status quo was to simply forgo such mitigations and hope for the best.
 Shove software out of the door and not worry about security or reliability.

-Fragments of this mindset unfortunately permeate performance discussions to this day.
+Fragments of this mindset unfortunately permeate performance discussions to this day:

-The default assumption in performance discussions is that the code being optimized does not contain conditionals to reliably guard against logic bugs or undefined behavior.
+* It is presumed that the code being optimized does not contain conditionals to reliably guard against logic bugs or undefined behavior.

-And there is no concern that a facet of the standard may force such conditionals to be unnecessarily slow or complex to write, because the default expectation is that nobody's going to bother writing any.
+* There is no concern that a facet of the standard may force such conditionals to be unnecessarily slow or complex to write (the default expectation is simply that nobody's going to bother writing any).

-It is presumed that a library function typically delegates the task of guarding against UB to the user of that function, and thus the triggering of UB is a source of unique information about input values' range.
+* It is presumed that a library function typically delegates the task of guarding against UB to the user of that function, and thus the triggering of UB is a source of unique information about input values' range.

 All of those assumptions are, however, increasingly false for production software - the code you use in your daily life and whose outputs you wait on, the code which wastes non negligible number of kilowatt-hours.
 In short, the code that is actually worth optimizing.